LuciKritZ/lucion/README.md

 3. Run `npx convex dev`

-   - This will run start a convex backend.
+   - This will start a convex backend.
-   - For more information refer [Convex Readme](convex/README.md)
+   - For more information on Convex, refer this [README.md](convex/README.md)

 4. Run `npm run dev` in a separate terminal
    - This will start the development server.